 How effective is home security?

 Homes without security systems are up to 300% more likely to be broken into.
-Simply by HAVING a home security system, regardless of how effective it is, will help dramatically mitigate the risk of a break-in ever occurring.
+Simply by HAVING at one installed, regardless of how effective it is or which type of home security system you get, will help dramatically mitigate the risk of a break-in ever occurring.

 A study by the University of North Carolina at Charlotte’s Department of Criminal Justice and Criminology found that most burglars try to determine if a house has an alarm system before attempting a home invasion.
 Other research substantiates these findings.
 In fact, an overwhelming majority of convicted burglars say that they intentionally avoided homes with security systems.
 If an alarm sounded, they admitted to fleeing the home immediately .